soliton4/nodeMirror/README.md

 ## Audio / Video Files

-Audio and Video files are converted to a web format using avconv. make sure you have it installed. the Video module is beta.
+Audio and Video files are converted to a web format using ffmpeg. make sure you have it installed. the Video module is beta.